An app to help people cope with strong, unpleasant emotions.

 What does the app do?

 The Virtual Hope Box app was originally developed for military service men and women (and their families) by the US Department of Defense.
-It contains simple tools to help people with coping, relaxation, distraction and positive thinking.
+It contains simple tools to help people cope with strong, unpleasant emotions.
 The app is divided into four main sections.

 - Distract Me has four types of short games you can play to distract yourself from negative thoughts and feelings.
-Although the games don’t come with any instructions, but aren’t difficult to figure out.
-The photo puzzle is nice because you can choose your own photo or an image of an inspirational saying to use as the puzzle.
+You can choose your own photo to use in the photo puzzle game, play sudoku, do a word search or play mahjong solitaire.

 - Inspire Me has lots of inspirational quotes or you can add your own quotes.